Geoffrey-42/WNqErkVjBIDRXi9D/README.md

 A dataset of images labeled as "flip" or "notflip" is used, containing pictures of pages being flipped or not flipped.

 ## Methodology
-To identify flipping events in videos or sequences of images, the selected approach involves training a model to classify images of pages based on whether they are being flipped.
+To detect flipping events in videos or sequences of images, the selected approach involves training a model to classify images of pages based on whether they are being flipped.

 Using Tensorflow, transfer learning techniques were employed to fine-tune existing Convolutional Neural Network (CNN) architectures such as VGG16, MobileNetv2, and ResNet50.